hassansin/dbcart/README.md

 * Cart of logged in users
 * Guest Cart is merged with User Cart when logged in
 * Singleton Cart instance to avoid unnecessary database queries.
 But also possible to avoid signleton cart if needed.
-* Built on top of Eloquent Model, so easily extendable and any eloquent method can be used.
+* Built on top of Eloquent Model, so easily extendable and all eloquent methods can be used.
 * Multiple instances of cart
-* Schedule expired carts for deletion [TODO]
+* Schedule expired carts for deletion

 ## Installation